lgmoneda/lgmoneda.github.io/_posts/2024-07-01-invariant-random-forest.md

 	<a href="../../../images/inv-ml-4/auc_penalty_curve_irf_real_data.png" name="Target distribution in the real dataset">
 		<img  style="width:700px;margin:10px" src="../../../images/inv-ml-4/auc_penalty_curve_irf_real_data.png"/>
 	</a>
-		<figcaption>We don't see the same behavior as i nthe synthetic data, but stocks datasets are hard and it has a particular holdout set.</figcaption>
+		<figcaption>We don't see the same behavior as in the synthetic data, but stock datasets are hard, and it has a particular holdout set.</figcaption>
 </figure>
 </div>

-This plot doesn't show the same clear pattern we have seen in the synthetic case.
-In fact, it tell us that with these hyper parameters, the penalty is only harming the holdout performance.
-This is only a single dataset and more investigation is needed for conclusions.
+This plot behaves differently than the pattern in the synthetic case.
+In fact, it tells us that with these hyperparameters, the penalty only harms the holdout performance.
+However, this is only a single dataset, and more investigation is needed to reach conclusions.

 ## Conclusion

-The IRF offers a simple and principle model to explore invariance in tree-based models, which are a very conveniente class of predictors - you can see by how simple it is preparing the data for it.
+The IRF offers a simple and principle model to explore invariance in tree-based models, which are a very convenient class of predictors.
+You can see how simple it is to prepare the data for it.

-The performance in the synthetic data shows it can do better than the TRF.
+The synthetic data's performance shows that it can do better than the TRF.
 For real data, I need more use cases for conclusions.
-I might give it a try using the same datasets I used for the TRF work, or simply keep applying the IRF as I work on new projects and report how it goes.
+I might give it a try using the same datasets I used for the TRF work or simply keep applying the IRF as I work on new projects and report how it goes.

 ## References